LuPro/SlabelFish/README.md

 positional arguments:
   IN_DATA            Enter raw input data (TaleSpire slab or JSON string) for conversion.
 Don't
-                     specify this and '--in_file' at the same time, in case of conflict this takes precedence.
+                     specify this and '--in_file' at the same time, in case of conflict in_file takes precedence.

 optional arguments:
   -h, --help         show this help message and exit